-The best fitness tracker deals mean anyone can afford to map their journey to fitness.
-Literally, in the case of the ones with GPS.
 Often the best Fitbit, Garmin or other fitness tracker for is the one that's got money off right now.
-That's why we what we have here are the best fitness band and running watch deals to peruse.
+That's why we've rounded up the best fitness tracker and running watch deals for you to peruse.
 The price widgets you'll see update automatically, showing you the best offers wherever you are in the world.

 There are oodles of cheap fitness trackers on the market, so getting fit doesn't mean you have to do battle with your finances to get one.
 We’ve compiled a guide to some of the best cheap fitness trackers you can buy right now, and all without breaking the bank.
 Despite the cheap prices you’ll find that bargain-basement fitness trackers can still pack in plenty of tech.